arianna-90/Arianna_BlueStamp_Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE For my final milestone, I managed to install a new 3rd party module.
+It is a spotify module that displayed what song was beign currently palyed and when nothing is being played, it displayed some of the artists I listen to.
+I was also able to move around and adjust the size of modules so they would'nt overlap.
+I was also able to decorate my magic mirror by placing it in a small picture frame.
+This pricture frame protect the display screen from being scratched or damaged.
+My biggest challenge in making the MagicMirror was the simple mistakes I made when first configuring my module files.
+A simple error such as the accidental placement on a equal sign or question mark caused the code not to work.

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4h7G-3ngXM0?si=G5eUt1Ua4bH6lT22" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my second milestone, my goal was to personalize the default MagicMirror modules.
 For the weather module, I was able to change the temperture units from celcius to farenheight.
 I also managed to personalize the calender module and connect it to my personal google calendar.
 The biggest change I made for all the modules was changing the colors and the fonts of the texts.
 A challenge that I faced in this milestone was figuring out in what files to configure the code.
 For example, when I tried to change the location of my weather module, I was unsure whether to configure it in the "config.js"  or "weather.js" file.
 After scrolling and looking through both of the files I settled on trying to configure the code in the "comfig.js" file because it mentioned latitude and longitute.
 Once I changed the lagitude and longitude to the coordinates I wanted, the screen displayed the specfic city I wanted.
 I continued to face this challenge as I tried configuring different modules.
 For my next milestone, I want to a new module.

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X0E-MRdgi2A?si=KZoD979rfcC-B87a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I aimed to set up  my Raspberry Pi and magic mirror display screen which are integral parts of the projects.
 The Rasberry Pi serves as a computer to run and install code on the 7 inch monitor.
 The 7 inch monitor acts as a display for the smart mirror and as the device where the code is edited and installed.
 I managed to install the node.js code onto the display screeen using trial and error.
 The first challenege I was the installation of the Rasberrry Pi.
 Since it was my first time working with a Rasberry Pi, I took my time understanding the purpose of the Rasberry Pi and how to install it.
 Once the Rasberry Pi  was installed , I managed to power on the display monitor screen and begin on installing code.
 I then began to install the "node.js" code into the Rasperry Pi montor.
 When I first attempted to install the code, I did so without the "sudo" command.
 I was unsure of why the terminal was telling me there was an error.
 After consulting my instructor, I added the "sudo" command where it was needed and the code worked.
 After that I installed the smart mirror application.
 Once the application was installed, the monitor screen displayed the smart mirror.
 The smart mirror included the time, date, weather, and news.
 My next goal will be to add and edit modules.